bgamari/AndreasPK.github.io/apkblog/posts/2019-06-17-Taking a look at GHC creates unique Ids.md

 into pure functions without them ever needing to return their final supply.

-Taking uniques and splitting the supply when we need to pass one into a function is done with these two functions (and a small growth of utility wrappers around them).
+Taking uniques and splitting the supply when we need to pass one into a function is done with these two functions and a small growth of utility wrappers around them.

 ```haskell
 takeUniqFromSupply (MkSplitUniqSupply n s1 _) = (mkUniqueGrimily n, s1)
 splitUniqSupply (MkSplitUniqSupply _ s1 s2) = (s1, s2)
 ```

-`mkUniqueGrimily` just wrapps the actual Int in a newtype.
+`mkUniqueGrimily` here just wrapps the actual Int in a newtype.
+This is useful to avoid mixing the two, which would lead to more nondeterminism.

-There is one issue here, our Unique space is limited to the Int range.
+There is one issue here.
+With the unique space limited to the Int range how exactly can we make sure both leafes of the tree get different numbers?

+We could use up one bit per split to achieve this but we would run out of bits rather fast that way.

-So if we don't want to half the available uniques with each split how exactly are we generating our infinite data structure?
+So if we don't want to half the available uniques with each split how exactly are we generating our "infinite" data structure?

 # Oh no - IO: Generating the magic Uniq Supply